honeycombio/refinery/metrics.md

 Name: "collect_cache_buffer_overrun"
 Type: metrics.Counter
-Unit: "count"
+Unit: metrics.Dimensionless
 Description: "The number of times the trace overwritten in the circular buffer has not yet been sent"

 Name: "collect_cache_capacity"
 Type: metrics.Gauge
-Unit: "count"
+Unit: metrics.Dimensionless
 Description: "The number of traces that can be stored in the cache"

 Name: "collect_cache_entries"
 Type: metrics.Histogram
-Unit: "count"
+Unit: metrics.Dimensionless
 Description: "The number of traces currently stored in the cache"

 Name: cuckoo_current_capacity
 Type: metrics.Gauge
-Unit: "trace"
+Unit: metrics.Dimensionless
 Description: "current capacity of the cuckoo filter"

 Name: cuckoo_future_load_factor
 Type: metrics.Gauge
-Unit: "percentage"
+Unit: metrics.Percent
 Description: "the fraction of slots occupied in the future cuckoo filter"

 Name: cuckoo_current_load_factor
 Type: metrics.Gauge
-Unit: "percentage"
+Unit: metrics.Percent
 Description: "the fraction of slots occupied in the current cuckoo filter"

 Name: "cache_recent_dropped_traces"
 Type: metrics.Gauge
-Unit: "traces"
+Unit: metrics.Dimensionless
 Description: "the current size of the most recent dropped trace cache"

 Name: "collect_sent_reasons_cache_entries"